jnbolsen/ezarr/README.md

   - Make docker depend on NFS share mounts (qbittorrent may prevent shutdown if not).

 ## Using
-1. Clone the repository in a directory of your choosing, usually the user home directory - `git clone https://github.com/jnbolsen/ezarr.git`.
-2. Copy the sample file `.env.sample` to an environment variable file `.env` - `cp .env.sample .env`.
+Create a directory of your choice (e.g. `~/ezarr`) to hold the `docker-commpose.yml` and `.env` files.
+`mkdir ~/ezarr`

+Move to the direcotry you created.
+`cd ~/ezarr`

+Download `docker-compose.yml` and `example.env`
+`wget -O docker-compose.yml https://github.com/jnbolsen/ezarr/blob/main/docker-compose.yml`.
+`wget -O docker-compose.yml https://github.com/jnbolsen/ezarr/blob/main/docker-compose.yml`.

-3. Set the environment variables to your liking.
+Populate the environment variables to your liking.
+- Set your timezone with `TIMEZONE`.
+- Set your docker configuration directory with `CONFIG_DIR`.
+- Set your media data directory with `DATA_DIR`.
+- Set your media download directory with `DOWNLOAD_DIR`.

-4. Run the setup script as a superuser - `sudo ./setup.sh`.
+Run the setup script as a superuser.
 This will set up your users, a system of directories, and ensure permissions are set correctly.
-5. Copy the sample file `docker-compose.yml.sample` to a docker compose file `docker-compose.yml` - `cp docker-compose.yml.sample docker-compose.yml`.
+`sudo ./setup.sh`

-6. Edit the docker compose file `docker-compose.yml` and comment out any services you would like to ignore by placing # in front of the lines.
+Comment out any services in the docker compose file you would like to ignore by placing # in front of the lines.

+From the directory you created in Step 1 (which should now contain your customized docker-compose.yml and .env files), run the following command to start Immich as a background service:
-7. Start containers - `sudo docker compose up -d`.
+`sudo docker compose up -d`

 That's it!
 Your containers are now running and you can continue to set up the settings in them.